Complete, Proven and Open AUTOSAR Solutions

 ISOLAR-A and ISOLAR-A_ADAPTIVE can be licensed separately to support demands of either Classic or Adaptive AUTOSAR.
 ISOLAR-A and ISOLAR-A_ADAPTIVE can also be used jointly to support overarching use cases of both Classic and Adaptive AUTOSAR.
 ETAS offers hotline support, updates and bugfixes for its products.

-To address the additional demands for automated and connected vehicles ETAS offers the RTA-VRTE platform software framework which contains operating system, AUTOSAR basic software, hypervisor, safety and security elements for powerful, microprocessor-based vehicle computers.
+To address the additional demands for automated and connected vehicles ETAS offers the RTA-VRTE platform software framework which contains operating system, AUTOSAR platform software, hypervisor, safety and security elements for powerful, microprocessor-based vehicle computers.
 RTA-VRTE and AUTOSAR Adaptive makes it possible to get vehicle computers fast, secure and safely on the road.